-Here is our written summary of our online panel discussion held last week on the EC’s Electricity Market Design reform proposal.
-Catharina Sikow-Magny, Director, DG ENER presented the main elements of the proposal, and answered questions from the panellists: Wanda Buk, VP for Regulatory Affairs, PGE Polska Grupa Energetyczna; Leonardo Meeus, Director, Florence School of Regulation; Jérôme Le Page, Chair of Electricity Committee, Federation of Energy Traders (EFET); Michaela Holl, Project Leader, EU Green Deal, Agora Energiewende.
+Prior to the summer, Catharina Sikow-Magny, Director, DG ENER presented the main elements of the proposal, and answered questions from the panellists: Wanda Buk, VP for Regulatory Affairs, PGE Polska Grupa Energetyczna; Leonardo Meeus, Director, Florence School of Regulation; Jérôme Le Page, Chair of Electricity Committee, Federation of Energy Traders (EFET); Michaela Holl, Project Leader, EU Green Deal, Agora Energiewende.
 As always, our summary starts with the highlights before laying out the discussion.
 The proposal’s main aims are to make the energy market work better, protect consumers more, and incentivise investment in renewables.
-Questions were raised on the key issues: price risk reduction through hedging; how should excess CfD revenues be used; market barriers to small, new and innovative players; the need for some exposure to market prices; the difficulties with mandating and creating virtual hubs; is there enough emphasis on distribution grid investment; subsidiarity challenges, and more.
-Moderated by Energy Post’s Matthew James, the event was sponsored by PGE Polska Grupa Energetyczna.
+Questions were raised on the key issues: price risk reduction through hedging; how should excess CfD revenues be used; market barriers to small, new and innovative players; the need for some exposure to market prices; the difficulties with mandating and creating virtual hubs; is there enough emphasis on distribution grid investment; subsidiarity challenges, and more…

 The reform proposal